2000 AD - issue 101

 This version of Dan Dare is recovering from being injured in a reactor explosion.
 The space hero has been awoken from suspended animation decades into his own future after his crew were wiped out and his Space Fortress destroyed.
 Dare now finds himself under the mental domination of the Mekon, and there is a lot of potential for his adventures to come.
-Sadly Dan Dare was never quite the success in 2000AD that was hoped for, and the series will soon be retired, in the summer of 1979, but it starts strong and this episode is fun.
+Sadly Dan Dare was never quite the success in 2000AD that was hoped for, and the series will soon be retired (in the summer of 1979) but it starts strong and this episode is fun.

 Ro-Busters is drawn by Dave Gibbons, and so is Dan Dare.
 The two stand out stories from this comic, both incredibly detailed classics, created by the same artist.
 It just goes to show what a hard-working artist Gibbons is.
 I find his stuff a little stiff and uninspired, sometimes, but there is no doubting he brought his A game to this old issue of 2000 AD.

 Dave Gibbons, of course, is the man who co-created Watchmen in 1986 with the writer Alan Moore.
-Time magazine called him, “a genius – one of the major comic book artists of the 21st century.”
+Time magazine called him, "a genius – one of the major comic book artists of the 21st century."
 Comic Sans, a Microsoft typeface, was partly derived from his Watchmen lettering.
-As a free Windows 95 font, it has been used everywhere from product packaging to official notices.

 Dave Gibbons, first comics laureate is regarded as one of the UK’s best comics artists, and he has worked on Green Lantern and Batman.
 Gibbons has vivid memories of the prefects at his school going through his desk and confiscating comics and burning them.
 He saw a recent prospectus for the school, and it included a page of famous old boys.
 As well as Tim Rice, and Stephen Hawking, it also had Dave Gibbons, the comics guy.
 To go from burning books to being proud of him shows how mainstream he has become.